Wyoming Water Quality at a Glance

 What is Wyoming doing about PFAS contamination?

-Wyoming is addressing PFAS contamination through federal oversight, targeted funding, and comprehensive monitoring programs:
+Wyoming is addressing PFAS contamination through comprehensive monitoring, federal funding, and treatment planning:

 Federal Support: Wyoming received $18.9 million from the Bipartisan Infrastructure Law specifically for emerging contaminants like PFAS, targeting small and disadvantaged communities